1993 Burundian coup attempt: Background

-Rumours circulated in Burundi that the army would attempt to intervene to disrupt the transition.
+Rumors circulated in Burundi that the army would attempt to intervene to disrupt the transition.
 Ndadaye reassured a supporter that "They can kill Ndadaye, but they can't kill all 5 million Ndadayes."
 A plot from a handful of officers discovered on 3 July to seize Ndadaye's residence failed due to a lack of support from other components of the military, resulting in several arrests, including that of its suspected leader, Lieutenant Colonel Slyvestre Ningaba, who had been chef de cabinet for Buyoya.
 Buyoya—who had urged the populace to accept the results of the election—condemned the coup attempt, as did the army leadership.
 (Note: American diplomat Bob Krueger wrote that Commandant Hilaire Ntakiyica told him that the coup had been planned by Buyoya.
 It reportedly failed after the French ambassador and apostolic nuncio, having learned of the plot, warned Buyoya that the international community would not accept a coup, and thus the president intervened and ordered the army not to act.)
 Ndadaye was sworn-in as President on 10 July.
 He assembled a government of 23 ministers, including 13 FRODEBU and six UPRONA members.
 Nine of the ministers were Tutsi, including Prime Minister Sylvie Kinigi, a member of UPRONA.

 Ndadaye's tenure was largely peaceful, but during his time in office Burundi was subject to several social and political disruptions.
 Among the former, the media—recently liberalised—often used its freedom to discuss public issues in an inflammatory manner.
 Thousands of Burundian Hutu refugees who had fled during the violence of 1972 began returning en masse and demanding the reclamation of their property.
 Though Ndadaye suggested resettling them in vacant lands, many local officials made room for them by evicting others from their homes.
 Politically, Ndadaye's government reexamined several contracts and economic concessions made the by the previous regime, posing a threat to Tutsi elite business interests.
 Military reforms also led to the separation of the gendarmerie's command from the army, the replacement of the chiefs of staff of the army and gendarmerie, and new requirements for enrollment into the army were introduced.
 The army was due to open its annual recruitment drive in November, and there were fears among some Tutsi soldiers that this process would be altered in a way that would threaten their dominance of the institution.